MatteoGabriele/vue-gtag/ISSUE_TEMPLATE.md

 Please fill in at least the mandatory (*) questions below, or I will immediately close this issue without reading.
 Thanks

+### Environment *

+Run this command in the project folder and fill in their results:

+`npm ls vue-gtag`:
+`npm ls vue`:

+Then, specify:

+1. Operating system:
+2. Browser and version:

 ### Description *